 Running a business from home

-Running a business from home and working from home may have a few similarities, but you are likely to have additional things to consider for your business.
+Running your business from home and working from home may have a few similarities, but you are likely to have additional things to consider for your business.

 Importantly, if what you do for your business goes beyond clerical-based work (i.e. the same as what you would do working at an office), you are likely to need cover beyond a home insurance policy.